zeropingheroes/lancache-dns-pfsense/README.md

 ## Usage

-`sudo ./generate.sh`
+1. `sudo ./generate.sh`

-## Output
+2. Copy the output from the console and paste into pfSense:

-you can copy the configuration form the console or find it here: `/tmp/lancache-dns-pfsense/lancache-dns-pfsense.conf`
+   * Services > DNS Resolver > General Settings > Custom Options

-You need to copy paste it into the "Custom Options" for the DNS-Resolver service in pfsense.
+The config is also available from `/tmp/lancache-dns-pfsense/lancache-dns-pfsense.conf`